foxsae/The-One-True-Lisp-Style-Guide/README.md

 * Don't use if without "else" expression. when is more precise for it.

 (LLSG)
+* Use if when you have a true branch and a false branch.
+* Use when or unless when you’re only interested in one condition branch.
+* Use cond when you have several conditional branches.
 * If you have an if expression with no else part, you should use when instead, and when you have an expression like (if (not <condition>) ...) with no else part, you should use unless.